GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/TokenFormatDefinition.md

 - **keypadBackSpace** - Used to delete previous keypad digit
 - **keypadEnter** - Used to signify end of keypad digit input (PIN input does not require this as they are of fixed length)
-- **keypadAndTokenEnter** - Used to signify end of keypad digit input, will allow a token number to be entered, regardless of reader setting in Sateon.
+- **keypadAndTokenEnter** - Used to signify end of keypad digit input, will allow a token number to be entered, regardless of reader settings.

 In addition to the above there are the following reserved data names which are used by the decoder to convey additional information: